Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

 \subsubsection{Record Keeping/Follow-up}

-Following vaccine administration, obtaining and maintaining secure and thorough immunization records for patients will pose several challenges.
+Following vaccine administration, obtaining and maintaining secure and thorough records for patients will pose several challenges.
 These records are crucial in understanding which segments of the population have been vaccinated to guide distribution as well as public health policy.
-Furthermore, these records might be used to monitor long term efficacy including duration of immunity, compliance to the two dose regime currently required by most vaccine candidate frontrunners, and long term side effects.
-Secure, universal, accessible, and interoperable health information storage systems are in short supply, and the development of such a system for COVID-19 vaccination recordkeeping will be an enormous challenge.
-However, development and implementation of such a framework for COVID-19 monitoring can have enormous societal and individual benefits.
+Furthermore, these records might be used to monitor the long-term efficacy and sequelae of vaccination while also ensuring compliance to the two-dose regime currently employed by most vaccine candidate frontrunners.
+Secure, universal, and accessible health information storage systems are in short supply, and the development of such a system for COVID-19 vaccination recordkeeping will be an enormous challenge.
+However, proper implementation of such a framework can have enormous societal and individual benefits.